Gérald Tremblay: Mayoral career

 Mayor Tremblay at the 2007 Montreal Saint Patrick's Day Parade.

 Tremblay ran for mayor of Montreal after the controversial merging of the 29 municipalities that made up the Montreal Urban Community (MUC) into one single city spanning the entire island of Montreal, which caused then-mayor Pierre Bourque, who was associated with orchestrating the merger, to call an election.
 Tremblay's municipal political party was known as the Montreal Island Citizens Union (now known as Union Montréal), and his election campaign was based on re-evaluating the merger and decentralizing the city structure.
 In the 2001 election, shortly after the towns on the island of Montreal had been forcibly merged into a new Island-wide city of Montreal, Tremblay campaigned as the defender of towns and cities.
 He received a great deal of support from opponents of the amalgamation.
 He was elected mayor on November 4, 2001, with the support of a diverse coalition, formed mostly of opponents of the merger.

 However, in the subsequent referendum on the question of demerger, he was accused of betraying his supporters by coming out strongly in favour of the "no" side, supporting the megacity.

 On November 6, 2005, Gérald Tremblay won his second term in office, easily winning against long-time rival Pierre Bourque by 74,646 votes.
 The voter turn-out estimated at 39.13% was the lowest ever in the history of the Montreal municipal elections.
 (See 2005 Quebec municipal elections).

-Since he took office, Tremblay has streamlined the city's operations but also generated controversy in some quarters.
+While in office, Tremblay streamlined the city's operations, but also generated controversy in some quarters.
 While his administration improved public consultation mechanisms, it is also considered by many to be one of the most secretive administrations in Montreal history, causing some to declare that the democratic deficit has grown during his tenure despite improvements to consultation.

 In 2006, Tremblay was appointed vice president for North America of United Cities and Local Governments and re-elected vice president of the International Association of Francophone Mayors.

 Gérald Tremblay was re-elected for a third term on November 1, 2009, with 37.90% of the vote.
 He defeated Louise Harel (32.73%) of Vision Montreal and Richard Bergeron (25.45%) of Projet Montréal.
 The 2009 campaign focused on ethics and governance in the wake of the scandal of water meters and collusion in the awarding of contracts in infrastructure.